Frequently Asked Questions

 DeepSkyStacker is coded in C++.

-The RAW files are decoded using the superb DCRAW by Dave Coffin.
+The RAW files are decoded using LibRaw Copyright © 2008-2019 LibRaw LLC, which is the successor to the superb DCRAW decoder written by Dave Coffin.

 DSLR file format supported?

 The list of all the DSLRs supported (presently more than 300) is increasing all the time.
-Go to the DCRAW website to know if your DSLR is supported.
+Go to the LibRaw website to know if your DSLR is supported.

 How are read and written the TIFF pictures?